eugeneworldwide/rampage_navigation_controller/README.md

-# rampage_navigation_controller
-This is the repo for the Rampage bluetooth handlebar navigation controller

 WELCOME TO THE RALLY RAMPAGE NAVIGATION CONTROLLER

 This project is for developing a bluetooth handlebar controller to use for navigation whilst riding motorbike.

 The project was started by Eugene Beetge from Rally Rampage.
 The original designs and coding are all from Eugene.

-For more informaiton please visit:
+For more information please visit:

 https://www.rallyrampage.com

 or

 email at info@rallyrampage.com

+REVISIONS & REALEASES

+Version 1.5  (Release date 2021/09/27)
+- included 3d print files
+- 2 versions of 3d print files with different designs to make manufacturing easier
+- permanent power option in the design

+Version 1.2 (Release date 2021/06/27)
+- original open source files